-Before joining the Law School in 2016, Katherine Simpson was a visiting professor at the University of Bucharest.
+Alongside her appointment with the Law School, Professor Simpson coaches Kabarak University's (Kenya) 2019 FDI Moot Court Team.
+Prior to joining the Law School in 2016, she was a visiting professor at the University of Bucharest.
 There, she designed and taught comparative and cross-cultural courses on international dispute resolution and on evidence and document production in international arbitration.
-Professor Simpson taught legal research, analysis, writing, and advocacy at the University of Cologne.
-In addition to teaching, Professor Simpson is an independent dispute resolution professional whose work focuses on international arbitration.
-She holds AB and MA degrees in political science from Ohio University, a master's in European studies from the University of Bonn, a JD from the University of Baltimore School of Law, and her LLM and doctor of juridical sciences (Dr. iur.) degrees from the University of Cologne.
-She is fluent in German.
+Professor Simpson also taught legal research, analysis, writing, and advocacy at the University of Cologne.
+She holds AB and MA degrees in political science from Ohio University, a master's in European studies from the University of Bonn, a JD from the University of Baltimore, and LLM and doctor of juridical sciences (Dr. iur.) degrees from the University of Cologne.
+She is fluent in German and can read French.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home